ChristopherJHart/ChristopherJHart.github.io/_tabs/about.md

 I am familiar with a number of programming languages, but am strongest in Python.

-Feel free to keep in touch using your preferred social media – I have linked to all of my frequently-used accounts to the right!
+Feel free to keep in touch using your preferred social media – I have linked to all of my frequently-used accounts in the bottom left!
 Please keep in mind that all opinions expressed on this website and social media are my own, personal views; they are not reflective of, nor endorsed by, my employer.